Date: 19 Jan 1939

 On Friday, the 20th January, I was on late shift and had a day off from work on Saturday.
 When I am on shift work I have every Saturday off except when I work overtime.

-Whilst the chemical worker was being interviewed it was noted that he had an abrasion on the knuckles of his small fingers, with the abrasion on the right being an old one and rapidly healing and hat on the left hand quite a new one and he had a piece of rag round it to keep it clean.
+Whilst the chemical worker was being interviewed it was noted that he had an abrasion on the knuckles of his small fingers, with the abrasion on the right being an old one and rapidly healing and that on the left hand quite a new one and he had a piece of rag round it to keep it clean.

 During their investigation the police took a number of photographs of various things including Pamela Coventry in the ditch from various angles as well as the chemical workers house.
-Pictures of the chemical works house included:
+Pictures of the chemical workers house included:

 A milkman that said he had been delivering milk on the Elm Park Estate for the previous two years said that he delivered milk in Coronation Drive and served 577b where the chemical worker lived.
 He said that his first round was between 5am and 5.20am and the second was at about 10am or 11am.
 He said that he knew that the chemical workers wife was away from home from 9 January 1939 and said that he would give the chemical worker an early call each day as his wife had asked him to do so.
 He said that he called the chemical worker on Saturday 14 January 1939 and said that the chemical worker asked him not to call him up the following week as he would be on late duty.

 The milkman said that on the Wednesday of that week, 18 January 1939, a little after midday he was delivering milk at the aerodrome on the corner of Wood Lane where he entered the Avion Cafe and then left it at about 1.15pm, saying that on his way out he saw the chemical worker.
 He said that he was cycling towards Dagenham on the Southend Road which was also towards Rainham.
 He said that they nodded to each other.
-He said that from a quick glance the chemical worker had been wearing a a fawn mac without a hat.
+He said that from a quick glance the chemical worker had been wearing a fawn mac without a hat.

-The milkman said that on the Thursday, 19 January 1939, he was delivering milk n Coronation drive at about 5.20am in the morning and said that as he was serving 577b Coronation Drive he saw that the kitchen light there was alight, which he said was unusual.
-He said that he didn't anything much about it until four days later when he went to the police and told them.
+The milkman said that on the Thursday, 19 January 1939, he was delivering milk in Coronation drive at about 5.20am in the morning and said that as he was serving 577b Coronation Drive he saw that the kitchen light there was alight, which he said was unusual.
+He said that he didn't think anything much about it until four days later when he went to the police and told them.

 When the mate at the Messrs May & Baker manufacturing plant was questioned, he said that he had been working there for about 12 months on shift work with the chemical worker as his opposite mate.
-He said that since the beginning of January 1939 he had been working on a dimethyl sulphate plant, him working one shift, and the chemical working the other shift.
-He noted that process they ran was a continuous batch and that if something went wrong on the early shift, the person on the later shift would not be able to work on it although there would be other things to do.
+He said that since the beginning of January 1939 he had been working on a dimethyl sulphate plant, him working one shift, and the chemical worker working the other shift.
+He noted that the process they ran was a continuous batch and that if something went wrong on the early shift, the person on the later shift would not be able to work on it although there would be other things to do.

 He said that he got to work on 17 January 1939 and found a note from the chemical worker, which he destroyed, saying that he had had a spill of dimethyl sulphate the previous evening and that he had treated it with lime, which he said was the proper treatment.
 He said that he then saw traces of the spill and the lime on the still.
 He said that the chemical worker then arrived at 2pm and that he then went home at 3pm.
-He said hat around 9.30pm he felt a soreness in his eyes and put it down to sulphate fumes, noting that his eyes were rather bad on the Tuesday night and Wednesday morning and that he reported in sick at 9am and did no work and left at twelve after seeing a doctor and stayed away from work until 30 January 1939.
+He said that around 9.30pm he felt a soreness in his eyes and put it down to sulphate fumes, noting that his eyes were rather bad on the Tuesday night and Wednesday morning and that he reported in sick at 9am and did no work and left at twelve after seeing a doctor and stayed away from work until 30 January 1939.

 He said that he called at the works on 27 January 1939 and saw the chemical worker there, who said that he apologised for having the afternoon of Wednesday 17 January off because the police were troubling him and linking him to the crime at Elm Park, although it was thought that he was referring to an incorrect date.
 He also said that the chemical worker said that he couldn't see how he had got troubled with the spill seeing that he had been smothered with it, and had done everything but drink it, which the mate said he took to mean that it was a fairly bad spill.
 He noted that he had actually been blind from the Wednesday until the Friday from it and that his eyes had been watering and that he had had a certain amount of running at the nose which he said was rather like a very bad cold.
-He said that when he returned on the 30 January, the chemical worker who he was good friends with, had said that he was surprised that he had suffered so badly because he had got off comparatively lightly, saying that he had been slightly affected.
-He said that the chemical worker also told him that he wished that he had not had the afternoon off because the police had linked him up with the crime, noting that he had aid it quite casually, and not as though it were a serious matter.
+He said that when he returned on the 30 January, the chemical worker who he was good friends with, had said that he was surprised that he had suffered so badly because he had got off comparatively lightly, saying that he had been only slightly affected.
+He said that the chemical worker also told him that he wished that he had not had the afternoon off because the police had linked him up with the crime, noting that he had said it quite casually, and not as though it were a serious matter.

 The police later recovered a piece of green cable that the chemical worker had given to a friend, an insurance inspector, some months before Christmas in 1938.
 The insurance inspector gave the cable to the police on 28 January 1939.
 He said that he and the chemical worker had been friends for about 2 1/2 years and also said that when he saw him on 18 January 1938 after the chemical worker had finished work at about 6pm the chemical worker told him that he was feeling pretty rotten and had just come home and was going to the doctor and would tell him how he got on.
 He said that when the chemical worker later called him at 8pm that night he still seemed pretty rotten.
 He said that the chemical worker didn't say that he had been gassed but said that he thought that he might have been gassed.